kyegomez/Exa/docs/applications/marketing_agencies.md

    - **Traditional Solutions and Their Shortcomings**: Manual placement leading to possible misalignment with target audiences and brand objectives.

-   - **How Zeta Address This Problem**:
+   - **How Exa Address This Problem**:
-      - **Benefit 2**: Precision Media Placements – Zeta analyze audience data and demographics to suggest the best placements, optimizing for conversions and brand reach.
+      - **Benefit 2**: Precision Media Placements – Exa analyze audience data and demographics to suggest the best placements, optimizing for conversions and brand reach.
-      - **Real-world Application of Zeta**: Automated selection of ad placements across platforms like Facebook, Google, and DSPs based on media plans.
+      - **Real-world Application of Exa**: Automated selection of ad placements across platforms like Facebook, Google, and DSPs based on media plans.

 ---